CSU Budget Model Redesign — OVERVIEW & PROCESS

 NOTE: Please see the Updates page for the latest information.

-Phase Four is Universitywide preparation for implementing the new budget model in a Learning Year* (formerly known as the shadow year).
-The Steering and Technical committees will finalize their recommendations for an initial budget model, and a budget model prototype will be decided upon by the Executive Sponsor Committee.
-The Steering Committee will host public fora to engage with and provide updates to the campus community about the prototype budget model and the Learning Year process (dates and times are forthcoming).
-Work will commence for an expected October 2024 launch of Phase 5: the Learning Year, with broad training and implementation sessions to aid the campus community in acclimating to the prototype budget model.
+Phase Four involved Universitywide preparation for implementing the new budget model in a Learning Year.
+Through continued dialogue, the Steering and Technical committees developed their final recommendations for a revised budget model for the University, and a budget model prototype was decided upon by the Executive Sponsor Committee.
+The Steering Committee hosted public fora to engage with and provide updates to the campus community about the prototype budget model and the Learning Year process.